 Can I continue to work while I study?

-Some students decide to continue in employment while studying part-time, and employers who want to support those students can pay some or all of the course fees.
+Some students decide to continue in employment while studying part-time, and employers who want to support those students can pay some or all of their course fees.
 Other employers offer options for flexible working or study leave.
-Students are still eligible to apply for the tuition fee loan if their employer is unable to fully fund the tuition fees, but employers cannot take out the loan on behalf of their employees.
+Students are still eligible to apply for the Tuition Fee Loan if their employer is unable to fully fund their tuition fees, but employers cannot take out the loan on behalf of their employees.

-The Learning Services Team provides support to all students.
-For those who are returning to learning, this support can be invaluable in helping students get into studying again.
-Workshops are run throughout the year in study skills, academic writing, referencing, maths, statistics, research methods and computer skills.
-The Learning Services Team also provides a range of online and downloadable resources for students to use.
+The Learning Services team offer additional support to students at all levels of study and provide year-round workshops in study skills, academic writing, referencing, maths, statistics, research methods and computer skills.
+Drop-in’s and one-to-one appointments with Academic Skills Advisors are available and the team also provides a range of online and downloadable resources for students to use.

 My question is not listed here, how do I find out more information?